helton/blog/content/blog/angular/index.md

 ## Typescript

-[Typescript](https://www.typescriptlang.org/) is a superset of Javascript and it's widely used to develop Angular apps since it was officially adopted by Google on Angular 2.
+[Typescript](https://www.typescriptlang.org/) is a superset of Javascript, and it's widely used to develop Angular apps since it was officially adopted by Google on Angular 2.

 ## Modules

 Components and services are grouped in [modules](https://angular.io/guide/ngmodules).
-By default Angular don't scan your entire app to find all the components and services available to use.
+By default Angular doesn't scan your entire app to find all the components and services available to use.
 Angular look at the *module* you registered.
 All your custom components and services should be registered on `app.module.ts` on the `declaration` property.

 ```typescript
 @NgModule({